Who would want to go through life without friends?

-To alleviate loneliness and isolation for older adults through community connectivity.
+To alleviate loneliness and isolation through community connectivity.

 - Our vision

-To create a world where anyone can make new friends, and no one needs to fear getting older.
+To create a world where anyone can make new friends, and no one needs to fear being lonely.

 We use a very human touch and personalized approach to carefully match people based on location, interests and personality.
 We make it fun and flexible for everyone!